asdf-format/asdf-standard/docs/source/tree.rst

 YAML, not all programming languages and YAML libraries are able to read them.
-Therefore, to ensure portability, all numeric literals in the tree must assume that the reader has no more precision than that of a 64-bit double precision floating point number: 52-bits of precision.
-Therefore, ASDF libraries should refuse to write files containing integers that are larger than 52-bits.
+Therefore, to ensure portability, all numeric literals in the tree must assume that the reader has no more precision than that of a 64-bit within the limits an int64 type integer, not uint64 type.

 .. _tree-comments: